 3A 4B 5C

 Easy to understand, right?
-I just shortened the recurring characters by representing how often they appear with numbers.
-It’s simple and if you know the system, you can easily reprocess this back into its original form.
+We just shortened the recurring characters by showing how often they appear with the help of numbers.
+It’s simple, and if you know the system, you can easily reprocess this back into its original form.

 Since all modern browsers not only support Gzip but will actually request it automatically, this makes compression a fool-proof method to speed up your WordPress website.

-How To Enable Gzip Compression For WordPress Websites
+How to Enable Gzip Compression on WordPress Websites

 1. Have Your Host Set It Up